KataChannel/katastarterkit/docs/frontend-setup.md

 # Frontend Setup Guide

-This guide covers the setup and configuration of the KataCore Next.js frontend with TailwindCSS.
+This guide covers the setup and configuration of the Timonacore Next.js frontend with TailwindCSS.

 ## Prerequisites